|

 are social beings.
 An individual must grow in the process of spiritual formation

 in the community of the Trinity and of the CFC.
-The overview of SFiI is that God
+The overview of Christian

 is calling individuals into CFC to become His people.
 It is in community that we